Wisdom Teeth Removal

 Common problems associated with wisdom teeth misalignment include:

 - Crowded or damaged surrounding teeth

 - Possible damaged nerves and jawbone

-Although it's normal for patients to fear the wisdom teeth removal process, the dental team at Aesthetic Dental Innovations will provide the safest, most comfortable extraction procedure possible.
+Although it's normal for patients to fear the wisdom teeth removal process, the providers at Aesthetic Dental Innovations will perform the safest, most comfortable extraction procedure possible.

 Here is an overview of the extraction procedure:

 - Local, sedation or general anesthesia is administered

 - An incision is made in the gum tissue